 Start your school year right with the CCTM Annual Conference -- this year, in August!
 Last year's event was a great success, so we're returning to the University of Denver and keeping a similar theme, but moving the conference to dates that will accommodate teachers who haven't been able to attend during the school year.

 Plan now to join hundreds of teachers of mathematics from across Colorado for our state’s premiere math education event.
 This year’s theme is Captivate and Capture Every Student's Potential, and for short we’re again calling it “Captiv8.”
 To captivate you, we're reaching out to great speakers and exhibitors from across the country, and those details will be announced here in the coming weeks and months.
 We hope to see you there!

-For the 2017 Annual Conference we are committed to a program rich with high-quality, engaging sessions, and program selection will be more competitive than in recent years.
-This year's program will highlight the "Captiv8" theme and is organized into five program strands:
+For the 2018 Annual Conference we are committed to a program rich with high-quality, engaging sessions, and program selection will again be competitive.
+The program is organized into five program strands:

 - Teaching and Learning: Access to High Level Mathematics (Classroom Discourse, Mindset, Standards for Mathematical Practice, Curriculum etc.)

 Access and Equity: Motivating Each and Every Learner (Special populations, emerging bilinguals, special education, gifted and talented, etc.)

 Professionalism: Learning Together as Teachers (Coaching, professional learning, leadership, etc.)